Old Quebec City in the Summer: 3 Day Travel Itinerary

 Day 1: Citadelle and Ramparts

-Check in and dig out your walking shoes.
-This afternoon's walking tour of the Old Quebec's historic district calls for a visit to the Citadelle, and a trek along the fort’s ramparts.
-The fort sits at the city’s highest point with spectacular views of Quebec City, Battlefield Park, and the St. Laurence River.
+Begin your Old Quebec City itinerary with an Upper Town walking tour.
+Make your way to the Citadelle of Quebec.
+The fort sits at the city’s highest point with spectacular views of Quebec City, Battlefield Park, and the St. Lawrence River.

 When you are finished at the Citadelle, locate the fortification wall that runs downhill toward the Porte Sainte-Louis Gate.
-As you walk along the Ramparts of Old Quebec, you will see many of the fortifications’ original structures on the 4.6 km route.
-There are cutouts where you can view city streets below as well as cast-iron fences, grassy embankments, and cannons lining the route.
+Then, take a walk along the Ramparts of Old Quebec.
+As you stroll the 4.6km route, look for the fortifications’ original structures including cutouts where you can view the streets below, cast-iron fences, and cannons lining the route.

-The trek will take you to the lovely Porte Saint-Louis Gate overlooking Rue St. Louis, the Porte Kent Guardhouse and Tower, and the Porte St. Jean Gate.
+The trek will take you to the lovely Porte Saint-Louis Gate, the Porte Kent Guardhouse and Tower, and the Porte St. Jean Gate.
 Exploring the gates’ 17th century stairways, stone turrets, and tunnels in the middle of a modern city is remarkable and fun.
-On top of the ramparts, you are removed from the bustle, but still a part of it.
-It’s a great perspective.
+On top of the ramparts, you are removed from the bustle of the city, but still a part of it.

-Follow Rue des Jardin as you leave the cathedral.
-You will walk by the castle-like Hotel Frontenac before coming to the Ursuline Monastery.
+Next, walk by the castle-like Hotel Frontenac before coming to the Ursuline Monastery.
 The nuns of Ursuline have worked out of this convent since the 1600s.
 Over the years there have been orphanages and schools onsite.
-You can view the chapel and a small museum.
-Next door there is a cemetery with the graves of soldiers from the colonial era.
+View the chapel, small museum, and adjoining cemetery with the graves of soldiers from the colonial era.

-After a rest, choose a restaurant in Upper Town for a lazy dinner (see our list of restaurant suggestions below).
+After a rest, have dinner in an Upper Town restaurant.
 After dinner, take a walk to the Dufferin Terrace.
-This 420-meter boardwalk runs behind the Hotel Frontenac.
+The 420-meter boardwalk runs behind the Hotel Frontenac.
 In the summer it is a gathering place for people to assemble to see the sun set, the lights of lower town, and the street performers who entertain the crowds.

 Day 2: Governor’s Walk, Lower Town, and Old Port

-Make your way to the Fairmont Le Château Frontenac (Hotel Frontenac).
-The brick and copper castle, with its towers and turrets, has been accommodating wealthy diplomats and travelers since colonial times.
-Enjoy a scenic breakfast at its restaurant, Place Dufferin.
+This morning, jump back into your walking shoes and make your way to the Fairmont Le Château Frontenac (Hotel Frontenac).
+The brick and copper castle, with its towers and turrets, has been accommodating travelers since colonial times.
+Enjoy breakfast at its restaurant, Place Dufferin.
 The restaurant’s windows face directly onto the Dufferin Terrace and St. Laurence River (make reservations for a window seat).

-The views will continue as you make your way up the Governor’s Promenade.
-The walkway connects the Dufferin Terrace to the Plains of Abraham by some 310 steps that are broken up by landings that offer spectacular vistas of the river, and the cliffs that separate Upper Town from Lower.
+The views continue as you make your way up the Governor’s Promenade.
+The walkway connects the Dufferin Terrace to the Plains of Abraham by some 310 steps that are broken up by landings.
+From these platforms there are spectacular views of the river, and the cliffs that separate Upper Town from Lower.

 At the top of the Promenade, the Citadelle will be behind you and the Plains of Abraham in front of you.
 The Plains are part of Battlefield Park; the site of many historic battles and happenings over the years.
-Today, it is a beautiful green space with views of Quebec City, the Citadelle, and the river.
-You are likely to see joggers, strollers, and horse drawn carriages on its landscaped paths.
+Enjoy the beautiful green space and its landscaped paths that you will likely be sharing with many joggers, families with strollers, and horse drawn carriages.

 Explore a bit, and then exit the park onto Rue St. Louis.
 Follow the avenue down under the Porte Saint-Louis Gate.
 Browse the shops and restaurant menus as you make your way back to your hotel.
 With photos and browsing, plan for a 1.5-hour walk.